-Add self assessments: This options when checked make sure that as well as assessing other students’ work they must also assess their own.
+Add self-assessments: This option, when checked, makes sure that as well as assessing other students’ work, they must also assess their own.
 This is a good option to teach students how to be objective to their own work.

 Students can assess example submissions for practice before assessing their peers' work if this feature is enabled.
 They can compare their assessments with reference assessments made by the teacher.
 The grade will not be counted in the grade for assessment.